 Even accounting for the stock's $1.2 billion in net debt, therefore, the value of the REIT's properties plus its equity interests in related companies comes to nearly $1.3 billion -- not much less than the market capitalization on Government Properties stock.
 Factor in possible appreciation in the value of the real estate it owns, and the ongoing payments of Government Properties' generous 8.7% dividend yield, and FBR concludes that Government Properties stock is significantly undervalued today, and worth close to 25% more than what the market is currently charging for it -- thus $25 a share.

 Is FBR right about that?
-Given the analyst's track record, I'd say the odds are better than 50-50 that FBR is right about Government Properties stock.
+Given the analyst's track record, I'd say the odds are better than 50-50is right about Government Properties stock.
 But even if it's wrong, there's still that 8.7% dividend yield to fall back on.

 For investors today, paying tax rates as high as 39.6%